fewlinesco/node-web-libraries/packages/migration/README.md

 #### runMigrations

-You will have to give the `config.json` as argument if you created it somewhere else than the root folder, like so:
+You will have to give a config as argument if you created it somewhere else than the root folder, like so:

 ```ts
 import * as migration from "@fewlines/fwl-migration";